 You can purchase a ticket in advance on their website, or at reception.
 You could even stay at the on-site hotel if you want.
 We opted for a four-hour entry.
 There’s a restaurant adjacent to the pool area.
 Swimsuits are welcome, robes and footwear are requested to be worn.
 The food was very good.

 How to get there: By car, park in the lot and bring your ticket in with you to have validated/paid with your pool fee.
 If you’re getting around by public transit, the Bad Ischl bahnhof is across the street.
 Simply walk over.

 What to bring: Your swim essentials, sandals for the pool deck, and a robe for inside the restaurant.
 Towels are available to rent, if needed, but at $7/towel, we felt it a better deal to use our own.
 Infant floating rafts are available on the pool deck for you to use, but bring your own floatation devices for your older non-swimmers.

 If it had been summer, we would have loved to swim in the crystal water at the park at the far-south end of Hallstatt (search “spielplatz” on Google maps).
 It had a diving board over the lake, and a slide going right into the inviting water.
 On the other hand, in summer we would be contending with 10,000 other visitors for space.
 I’m glad we went in mid-January.
 We did, of course, play at the playground located there.

 I hope this helps you plan your trip to the Hallstatt area in Austria!
-Pass it along to your favorite travel partners.
+Pass it along to your favorite travel partners and use the image below the map to save on your Pinterest travel inspo board!
 Find more photos and insight on instagram @exploremore.co

 See ya out there.